 Step 7: Bake in the centre of the oven for 40 - 45 mins or until the fruit loaves are baked.
 Test the centre of each cake with a cake skewer until it comes out clean.
 Leave in the tins to cool completely before serving.

-Note: If you choose to bake this recipe in a 2lb(900g) loaf tin, only fill the tin ¾ full allowing extra baking time, about 10 mins or until baked.
+Note: If you choose to bake this recipe for Yorkshire Tea Loaf in a 2lb(900g) loaf tin, only fill the tin ¾ full allowing extra baking time, about 10 mins or until baked.
 Any remaining batter can be baked in bun or muffin paper cases.

 Storage

-Note: I have never frozen tea loaves so am not sure how well they would take to freezing and thawing out.
+Note: I have never frozen fruit loaves so am not sure how well they would take to freezing and thawing out.

 Top Tips